Introduction

 Content Types

-curl -i -H "Accept: text/csv" http://data.food.gov.uk/food-alerts/id?_limit=10
+curl -i -H "Accept: text/csv" /food-alerts/id?_limit=10

 So the earlier example is equivalent to simply fetching the URL:

-Lists: filtering and paging
+Lists: Filtering and Paging

 Some endpoints return information describing a single identified item but many return information on a list of items.
 Such list endpoints support query parameters to filter the list to only include some items.
 In most cases these filters take the form: